 Hopefully, this brief article can help steer you away from making the all-too-common error of hasty ballpark assessment of your practice value so that you don’t sell yourself and your life’s work short!

-And if you’d like to learn even more about the concept of selling or transitioning your chiropractic practice, check out our FREE WEBINAR: Sell, Switch or Slow Down: How to Maximize The Value of Your Chiropractic Practice Sale or Transition and Minimize Costly Mistakes.
+And if you’d like to learn even more about the concept of selling or transitioning your chiropractic practice, check out our FREE WEBINAR: Exit Essentials: 10 Factors That Affect the Value of Your Chiropractic Practice Sale or Transition.
 It’s a long title, but the webinar is worth it!